ISO 20022 Migration

 Changes to Address Format:

-• From November 2025, A hybrid postal address format combining structured and unstructured elements will be introduced.
+• From November 2025, a hybrid postal address format combining structured and unstructured elements will be introduced.

 • From November 2025 to November 2026, DBS will be able to support free-format, hybrid, and fully-structured postal address